 - No offsite linking.
 This is a big one.
 TNT have stated in this editorial that occasionally mentioning the names of well-known help sites (such as Jellyneo) is usually let slide, but actual linking is not permitted.
 If your guild chooses to set up an offsite webbie (see below), it cannot be directly linked to anywhere on your guild board.

 - No contests with prizes of any kind.
-If you choose to organise a competition, you cannot offer a Neopoint prize.
+If you choose to organize a competition, you cannot offer a Neopoint prize.
+You can read more about this in Neopets' Terms and Condition - FAQ.
 Banners and bragging rights are okay.
 This rule was put in place to avoid scams.

 - If you choose to set up a guild account, all guild business must be conducted on that account.
 A guild account is where you can host things like a guild shop and guild auctions.
 It is not compulsory to have a guild account and indeed, many guilds function perfectly well without one.
 Such accounts are considered side accounts and can only be accessed by one person.
 If you set up such an account, you will be held responsible for whatever happens on that account.
 The profits from the shop and trades must go directly to the guild and be used only for guild purposes (though you can't have raffles or prizes, so really, what would you use it for?) - otherwise it is seen as profiting from multiple accounts.